BFM public

 Monthly

-Hosted by David Grosse and Trevor Pirie, the podcast focused on all matters that are relevant to the business finance marketplace.
+Now fully supported and endorsed by The Guild of Business Finance Professionals (bfpguild.org), the podcast seamlessly moves into its second series.
+Hosted by David Grosse and Trevor Pirie, the podcast focuses on all matters that are relevant to the business finance marketplace.
 David and Trevor have both worked in the business finance space for over 35 years.
-David is the founder of Number Eight Business finance and specialises in providing and advice and access to all business finance products available today.
-Trevor is the founder of Alexander Angel and provides independent consultant advising lenders, brokers and software companies. ...
+David is the founder of Number Eight Business Finance and specialises in providing advice and access to all business finance products ...

 continue reading